CuneytYilmaz/link-vote-app/README.md

  # Contributing

-Shaking-Tree-App was originally written and maintaned by Cuneyt Yilmaz.
+Link-Vote-App was originally written and maintaned by Cuneyt Yilmaz.
 Many improvements and bugfixes were contributed by the [open source community](https://github.com/cuneytyilmaz/link-vote-app/graphs/contributors).

  # License